drangara/MFIX-Exa/docs/source_docs/eb/EBWalls.rst

 +-------------------------------+------------------------------------------------+

-How MFiX-Exa Constructs the EB Geometry
+How MFIX-Exa Constructs the EB Geometry
 ---------------------------------------

 Once a geometry is selected by :cpp:`mfix::make_eb_geometry`, the procedure is